animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-When combined with the following Spring Data for Apache Geode annotations, this application really starts to take flight, with very little effort:
+When combined with the following Spring Data for GemFire annotations, this application really starts to take flight, with very little effort: